google/dawn/docs/tint/origin-trial-changes.md

 ### Deprecated Features

 * The `sig` member of the return type of `frexp()` has been renamed to `fract`. [tint:1757](crbug.com/tint/1757)
+* Calling a function with multiple pointer arguments that alias each other is now a warning, and will become an error in a future release. [tint:1675](crbug.com/tint/1675)

 ## Changes for M109